Devansh1974/AgroHelp/README.md

 ## 📜 License

-This project is developed as part of a collaborative effort.
+This project is Developed as part of a collaborative effort.
 Licensing terms to be finalized.

 ---